 However, if you’re going to serve your dog a small amount of cooked tuna, make sure you take all the bones out of it first.
 Tuna steaks can be considered for this reason, but of course, you never want to give your dog anything as large as a whole steak.
 A small piece of meat is more than enough for an occasional snack.

 Also, be wary of what kinds of spices and additives you use when cooking it.
 Most of these seasonings can upset your dog’s stomach, and they’re completely unnecessary from the dog’s perspective.
 Your pooch will surely tell you that meat needs no decoration.

 Canned tuna is often stored in oil, as already mentioned, so that’s something else to consider.
 The oil may add even more omega fatty acids, but it will also increase the calorie levels, making the meat more fattening.
 Excessive fat may lead to an upset stomach, and there is some debate that fatty foods may predispose dogs to pancreatitis.
 This is an inflammation of the pancreas that requires veterinary treatment and can sometimes even be severe and life-threatening.
 Most canned tuna includes additives that aren’t healthy for dogs.

 Never offer your dog raw fish.
 More often than not, they contain bacteria and parasites that can make them very ill.

 What’s the Verdict?
 Is Tuna Safe for Dogs?

-At the end of the day, while tuna offers a variety of health benefits for dogs, it’s hard to justify serving it to your pooch when there are so many better options out there.
+At the end of the day, while tuna offers a variety of health benefits for dogs, it’s hard to justify serving it to your pooch when there are so many safer and better options out there.